Built to Last Improvements Built to Last

 Large Armenian-American community

 Roughly 40% of Glendale’s population is Armenian-American, and many families invest heavily in their properties.
-Ryan’s owner-operated model — direct communication, personal accountability, and hands-on work — resonates with homeowners who want to work directly with the person building on their property.
+Ryan’s owner-operated model — direct communication, personal accountability, hands-on work — resonates with homeowners who want to deal with the builder directly.

 City of Glendale permitting

-Glendale is an incorporated city with its own building department.
-Permit requirements differ from LA County (Altadena) and neighboring cities.
-The Hillside Design Overlay Zone adds additional review for hillside properties.
-Ryan navigates Glendale’s permitting process and submits complete applications to avoid delays.
+Glendale is an incorporated city with its own building department, so requirements differ from LA County (Altadena).
+The Hillside Design Overlay Zone adds review for sloped lots; Ryan submits complete applications to avoid delays.

 Services most requested in Glendale